 - Adverse action: An attacker may exploit information leaking from the TOE during its usage in order to disclose confidential User Data or/and TSF-data stored on the travel document or/and exchanged between the TOE and the terminal connected.
-The information leakage may be inherent in the normal operation or caused by the attacker. - Threat agent: having high attack potential - Asset: confidentiality of User Data and TSF-data of the travel document
+The information leakage may be inherent in the normal operation or caused by the attacker. - Threat agent: having high attack potential - Asset: confidentiality of User Data and TSF-data of the travel document document.
+This violates the authenticity of the travel document being used for authentication of a travel document presenter as the travel document holder'.

 Application Note: Leakage may occur through emanations, variations in power consumption, I/O characteristics, clock frequency, or by changes in processing time requirements.
-This leakage may be interpreted as a covert channel transmission, but is more closely related to measurement of operating parameters which may be derived either from measurements of the contactless interface (emanation) or direct measurements (by contact to the chip still available even for a contactless chip) and can then be related to the specific operation being performed.
+This leakage may be gomalto× Reference D1384181 (Printe Release (Printed copy not contro version before using) nted copy not controlled: verify the gemaico Classification Level Public Pages 90 interpreted as a covert channel transmission, but is more closely related to measurement of operating parameters which may be derived either from measurements of the contactless interface (emanation) or direct measurements (by contact to the chip still available even for a contactless chip) and can then be related to the specific operation being performed.
 Examples are Differential Electromagnetic Analysis (DEMA) and Differential Power Analysis (DPA).
 Moreover the attacker may try actively to enforce information leakage by fault injection (e.g. Differential Fault Analysis).